FunhouseAtelier/remix-v2-examples/README.md

 The examples in this repository all follow a common pattern, with the following principles in mind:

 - Document a step-by-step process to implement each technique of Remix or optional web technology integration.
-The step-by-step instructions are found in the `README.md` file inside each example project root folder, and they are generally outlines by the pathname of the file to be created or edited.
+The step-by-step instructions are found in the `README.md` file inside each example project root folder, and they are generally outlined by the pathname of the file to be created or edited.

 - Show the complete result of following all steps in the example project code, and include comments in the files to call out where each step can be found in the code, to make it clear how to replicate each technique in another Remix project.